 We take the arrangement determined by the boundaries of the given family of pseudo-disks.
-Consider the vertices (that is, intersection points) of the arrangement that are on $l_2$ and then for every such vertex and every edge incident to this vertex and lying inside $F_1\setminus L$, but not on $l_2$, we take a small part of that edge ending in this vertex and call this a half-edge.
+Consider the vertices (that is, intersection points) of the arrangement that are on $l_2$.
+For every such vertex and every edge incident to this vertex and lying inside $F_1\setminus L$, but not on $l_2$, we take a small part of that edge ending in this vertex and call this a half-edge.
 These half-edges can be ordered naturally first according to the order of their endpoints on $l_2$, second for two half-edges sharing an endpoint we order them according to their rotation order around this vertex.
-The same ordering defines uniquely for every consecutive such half-edges the cell of the arrangement that is `between' these half-edges in this ordering.
+For every consecutive pair of half-edges in this ordering there is also a unique cell of the arrangement that is `between' these half-edges in this ordering.

-Thus we get a natural ordering of the half-edges, $e_1,e_2,\dots e_l$.
-Notice that the first and last half-edge lies on the boundary of $F_1\setminus L$.
-Now for every $e_i$ choose an arbitrary point $c_i$ on it and connect for every $1\le i\le i-1$ the points $c_i$ and $c_{i+1}$ by a curve lying inside the cell that lies between them.
-While we need to draw several curves inside one cell (e.g., the curves connecting $c_1$ with $c_2$ and $c_4$ with $c_5$ in Figure \ref{fig:lensremoval}), we can draw these curves such that no two of them intersects, as we can draw the curve connecting $c_i$ and $c_{i+1}$ close to their half-edges and (if they do not share an endpoint) the part of $l_2$ separating their endpoints.
-The union of all the curves is a curve $l_1'$ that connects $c_1$ to $c_l$.
+Thus we get a natural ordering of the half-edges, $e_1,e_2,\dots e_s$.
+Notice that the first and last half-edges lie on the boundary of $F_1\setminus L$.
+Now for every $e_i$ choose an arbitrary point $c_i$ on it and connect for every $1\le i\le s-1$ the points $c_i$ and $c_{i+1}$ by a curve lying inside the cell that lies between them.
+While we need to draw several curves inside one cell (e.g., the curves connecting $c_1$ with $c_2$ and $c_4$ with $c_5$ in Figure \ref{fig:lensremoval}), we can draw these curves such that no two of them intersect, as we can draw the curve connecting $c_i$ and $c_{i+1}$ close to their half-edges and (if they do not share an endpoint) the part of $l_2$ separating their endpoints.
+The union of all the curves is a curve $l_1'$ that connects $c_1$ to $c_s$.